engineersamuel/vim-crash-course/challenges/challenge02.md

 #### Intermediate:
 * `G` (shift+g) to move to the bottom of the screen
-* `gg` to move to the top of the screen, though that really isn't necessariliy where you want to go
+* `gg` to move to the top of the screen, though that really isn't necessarily where you want to go
 * `zz` to center the screen where the cursor is
 * `A` (shift+a) will go the end of a line and go into insert mode
 * `I` (shift+i) will go to the beginning of a line and go into insert mode